99shandhokhan88/push_swap/README.md

 # push_swap

-"push_swap" is a computer science project that challenges students to create an algorithm in the C programming language.
-The objective is to sort a randomly ordered list of numbers in two stacks (Stack A and Stack B) using a limited set of predefined actions, such as swapping elements, rotating the stacks, and pushing elements between the stacks.
+This repository is about "push_swap": a computer science project in C language that challenges to create an algorithm using the stacks data structures.
+The objective is to sort a randomly ordered list of integers, positive and negative, numbers in two stacks (Stack A and Stack B) using a limited set of predefined actions, such as swapping elements, rotating the stacks, and pushing elements between the stacks.
 The main goal of the project is to sort the numbers in Stack A with the fewest possible actions.
 Students must devise efficient sorting strategies to accomplish this within the project's action limit.

-Here's my roadmap for "push_swap" project, broken down into a 20-day schedule based on my experience:
+Here's my roadmap for "push_swap" project, broken down into a 20-days schedule based on my experience:

 ## Day 1 - Day 4: Understanding the Project and Problem**